%s1 / %s2

 Thembi's AIDS Diary

-South Africa has the largest number of people with HIV/AIDS in the world.
-More than five million South Africans are HIV-positive.
-Thembi was one of them.
-For a year, she carried a tape recorder and kept an audio diary of her struggle to live with AIDS.
+Thembipicture_small South Africa has the largest number of people with HIV/AIDS in the world.
+More than five million South Africans are HIV positive.
+Thembi is one of them.
+For the past year, she has been carrying a tape recorder and keeping an audio diary of her struggle to live with AIDS.
+For photographs, background information, and the AIDS Action Toolkit, visit: http://www.radiodiaries.org/?p=319

 Hour (49:00-1:00:00)